 So You Want to Break Into Software QA

-My entire four year CS degree dedicated maybe two weeks to software testing.
-It was my final year.
-A professor assigned us a group project — build a website with a partner team abroad, one person plays product manager, the rest are devs, and someone has to write a test plan.
+My entire four-year CS degree dedicated maybe two weeks to software testing.
+Final year.
+A professor assigned a group project — build a website with a partner team abroad, one person plays product manager, the rest are devs, and someone has to write a test plan.
 We had no idea what we were doing on the QA side.
 We followed the professor’s instructions, fumbled through the test cases, and that was it.

 Two weeks.
 Out of four years.